joelgraff/rogue86/README.md

 ## Installation

 The code is build entirely in BASICA on an 8086 IBM PC running MS-DOS 3.30.
-The source utilizes POKE and PEEK commands to driectly write to memory.
+The source utilizes POKE and PEEK commands to directly write to memory.
 As a result, emulation (like PC-BASIC) may not / will not work.
 DOSBOX and GW-BASIC may work - no testing has been performed yet.

 Buidling and running the editor requires the following steps: